kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 ### Building the Code

-To build MindmapsDB, you need git and Maven.
+To build MindmapsDB, you need Maven, node.js and npm.
+Make sure you have the most recent version of node.js and npm.

-Clone the [mindmapsdb repository](https://github.com/mindmapsdb/mindmapsdb) to a local directory.
+Using git, clone the [mindmapsdb repository](https://github.com/mindmapsdb/mindmapsdb) to a local directory.
 In that directory:

 ```bash
 mvn package